-Sick Leave Abuse and Absenteeism in the Workplace Are Explored
+How to Handle Sick Leave Abuse in the Workplace

 Do you find that your employees are missing-in-action on a more frequent basis during the summer and during the holiday seasons?
 Studies show you're right.
-Unscheduled worker absences are increasing and, according to various surveys, governmental agencies have the largest number of absences.
+Unscheduled worker absences are increasing.

-Sick Leave Is an Essential Employee Benefit—Even It Can Go Unused
+Sick Leave Is an Essential Employee Benefit—Even Unused

 Sick leave is a necessary benefit for all employees.
 If an employer doesn’t offer sick leave, they would accelerate health problems and the spread of illness, thereby lowering productivity and morale.
 Even when employers offer sick leave, employees often come into work sick.
 This action—known as presenteeism—can result when employees work in an organization where senior leaders and the culture don't support taking time off when sick.